 As we said previously, tasks can be classified by different aspects that allow to organize them properly and help you better manage them.
 Some of these characteristics are mandatory, which gives you a very reliable and strong structure, and some of them are optional, giving you more flexibility:

-- Category & subcategory: You can classify your tasks depending on the discipline they belong to, like “Programming”, “Art”, “Sound”, “Marketing”… The category is a mandatory field that reflects this classification, which is used to split the kanban board into different role-based boards, extract metrics about them so you know how much you work on each discipline, and also to apply permissions based on those roles.
-The subcategory is a child field of the category that gives more context and detail about the task within the category, like “3d model” or “2d sprite” under “Art” category.
+- Category: You can classify your tasks depending on the discipline they belong to, like “Programming”, “Art”, “Sound”, “Marketing”… The category is a mandatory field that reflects this classification, which is used to split the kanban board into different role-based boards, extract metrics about them so you know how much you work on each discipline, and also to apply permissions based on those roles.

 - Game design element: The game design model allows you to create a dynamic structure of concepts in order to have documents and tasks under the same organization, so setting a game design element to a task you are giving context about the topic, feature or concept this task relates to from a functional point of view.
 This field is optional and, although is recommended to have your tasks under the game design model, you can have tasks without one for things like reminders, non-development related tasks, etc.

-- Milestone: As we mentioned during the lifecycle explanation, a task can belong to a milestone or not (which means it’s in the backlog then).
-A Milestone is nothing but a way to classify tasks by their date of achievement, not individually in this case, but as part of a phase or iteration within your project.
+- Board: As we mentioned during the lifecycle explanation, a task can belong to a board or not (which means it’s in the backlog then).
+A board is nothing but a way to classify tasks by some criteria, which normally is a sprint or iteration of your development cycle.
+Boards can have start and due dates, but they are optional, so you can use them as regular kanban boards without a deadline on them.

 Creating a task

 Now that you know more about tasks, let’s create one.
-In order to do that, press the “Task” button on the header of the page or press “T” on your keyboard.
-This opens up a task creation dialog with the following fields:
+In order to do that, click on the Create entry on the left menu or press T on your keyboard.
+You also have other shortcuts in important places, like the kanban board or the design element editor.
+This opens up a task creation dialog.

-- Project (required): You can create tasks from anywhere in the application, so you need to select which project the task will be added to.
+- Project: You can create tasks from anywhere in the application, so you need to select which project the task will be added to.
 It defaults to the currently open project if any.

 - Design element: The game design model element the task belongs to.
 It defaults to none, unless you are in the game design model page and selecting a specific element, then it will default to that one.